AdobeDocs/pass.en/help/authentication/rest-api-v2/cookbooks/rest-api-v2-cookbook-client-server.md

 For the application to be able to call Adobe Pass REST API V2, it needs an access token required by the API security layer.

-To get the access token, the application needs to follow steps as described: [Dynamic Client Registration](../../dcr-api/apis/dynamic-client-registration-apis-retrieve-access-token.md)
+To get the access token, the application needs to follow steps as described in the [Dynamic Client Registration](../../dcr-api/apis/dynamic-client-registration-apis-retrieve-access-token.md) documentation.

 ## B. Authentication phase {#authentication-phase}